 Internal accounts are used by management to either clarify certain aspects of the financial reports, track transactions between departments, or for uncertainty with information.
 The primary purpose is to provide tracking information to management.

 To assist the reader in understanding internal accounts, illustrations are best.
-So let’s start with clarity of financial information.
+Let’s start with clarity of financial information.

 Clarity of Information